Prepare your Swamp Cooler for the winter

 Step 5: Clean your swamp cooler or evaporative cooler:

-It would be best if you coated the exterior walls of your swamp cooler or evaporative cooler with a watertight metal sealer.
-It will make sure that the exterior walls of your swamp cooler or evaporative cooler are defended against the attack of rust.
-Before using the waterproof metal sealer, you must make sure that there are no cracks or holes in the exterior walls of your swamp cooler or evaporative cooler.
+It would be best to coat the exterior walls of your swamp cooler or evaporative cooler with a watertight metal sealer.
+This will ensure that the exterior walls are defended against the attack of rust.
+Before using the waterproof metal sealer, you must ensure there are no cracks or holes in your swamp cooler's or evaporative cooler's exterior walls.

 A good quality waterproof metal sealer can also be used for the pan of your swamp cooler or evaporative cooler.